dog daisies in a Somerset garden

 Rain Rain Go Away

-It has been a while since I wrote a blog.
+It has been a while since I wrote a garden design blog.
 Apparently nobody reads blogs, but Google takes notice of them and it shoves the website further up the rankings, which I am told is A Good Thing so here goes.
 Despite everybody moaning about rain, I will moan too, but with accuracy.
 My shiny new plastic funnel rain gauge is addictive.

 Read more